brightsign/usb-filesystem/README.md

 # usb-filesystem
-Example using a BrightSign device as a filesystem over USB in Javascript.
+Example using BrightSign software to host a USB filesystem in Javascript to connected peripherals.

 ## Overview